-The main barrier to setting a net zero target is brokers don’t have the resource at the moment to focus on this (62%).
+The main barrier to setting a net-zero target is that brokers don’t have the resources at the moment to focus on this (62%).
 Further barriers are not knowing how to measure climate impact (29%) and not knowing how to reduce climate impact (23%), while one in five said their company had no interest in being net zero.

 How brokers are reducing their climate impact

-The top three steps brokers are taking to reduce their climate impact is minimising business travel (41%), reducing energy consumption in the office (37%) and increasing awareness amongst employees (23%).
+The top three steps brokers are taking to reduce their climate impact are minimising business travel (41%), reducing energy consumption in the office (37%), and increasing awareness amongst employees (23%).
 Switching to sustainable suppliers (16%) and going paperless (12%) are also top ways brokers are reducing their climate impact.

 Two in five (40%) feel their company needs more support to understand how it can reduce its climate impact.